McConkeyLab/2024_aragaki-src/manuscript.typ

         image("02_figures/06-a.png"),
         image("02_figures/06-b.png")
     ),
-    caption: [*Src knockdown has differential _in vivo_ effects across cell lines.* *A:* Overall survival of NSG mice tail-vein injected with conditional knockdown cell-lines, with or without doxycycline drinking water.]
+    caption: [*Src knockdown has differential _in vivo_ effects across cell lines.* *A:* Overall survival of NSG mice tail-vein injected with conditional knockdown cell-lines, with or without doxycycline drinking water. *B:* Ratio of lung metastasis area to lung area, as quantified by ImageJ, in mice exposed to (+) or not exposed to (-) doxycycline.
+CI = 95%]
 ) <fig7>

 = DISCUSSION